123456789_123456789_123456789_123456789_123456789_

 def assignment_expression?(code, local_variables:)

-# expressions is an assignment type.
+# expressions is an assignment node.

 end